Skip to main content

 OpenStates

-Where we read state legislatures — bill text, sponsors, vote rolls, and committee status across all 50 states.
+Where we read state legislatures: bill text, sponsors, vote rolls, and committee status across all 50 states.

 LegiScan

 A second state-legislation source we cross-reference against OpenStates, so a bill that's missing from one usually still shows up from the other.
+LegiScan also covers the DC Council, which is how we surface local legislation for the ~702,000 people in the District.
+Council bills are the first local-government coverage we've shipped.
+(Source: 2023 ACS 1-year estimate, US Census Bureau.)

 Congress.gov